← Articles

 Disc Bulge vs. Disc Herniation: Are They the Same Thing?

-Patients often focus on whether the report says “bulge” or “herniation.”
-As a surgeon, I focus more on whether the finding explains the symptoms and whether there is meaningful nerve or spinal cord compression.
+Either one can be mild or significant.
+Patients often fixate on whether the report says “bulge” or “herniation.”
+As a surgeon, I care more about whether the finding explains the symptoms and whether there is meaningful nerve or spinal cord compression than about the label.

 Related guides: